CEA-MetroCarac/PySSPFM/doc/README.md

 ### VI.3) - Hysteresis and properties

 <p align="justify" width="100%">
 The process of fitting hysteresis curves is a crucial step in determining the ferroelectric properties of a material.
 However, it is also a delicate part of the data processing that can greatly influence quality of the results.
-In many cases, the shape of the PFM hysteresis nanoloop can be deformed compared to macroscopic polarization hysteresis P(E) (INSERER LIEN BIBLIO).
+In many cases, the shape of the PFM hysteresis nanoloop can be deformed compared to macroscopic polarization hysteresis P(E).
 </p>

 <p align="justify" width="100%">
 The script <code><a href=https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/curve_hysteresis.py>utils/core/curve_hysteresis</a></code> introduces and processes a novel entity known as the <code>Hysteresis</code> object.
 This object is initialized through the variable <code>model</code>, encapsulating the mathematical formulations for both of its branches: <br>
-&#8226 <code>'sigmoid'</code> (function in <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/basic_func.py">utils/core/basic_func.py</a></code> script) (INSERER LIEN BIBLIO): $PR(V) = G * ({1 \over 1. + exp(-c^i * (V - V_0^i))} - 0.5) + a*V + b$ <br>
+&#8226 <code>'sigmoid'</code> (function in <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/basic_func.py">utils/core/basic_func.py</a></code> script) [9]: $PR(V) = G * ({1 \over 1. + exp(-c^i * (V - V_0^i))} - 0.5) + a*V + b$ <br>
 &#8226 <code>'arctan'</code> (function in <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/core/basic_func.py">utils/core/basic_func.py</a></code> script): $PR(V) = G * arctan(c^i * (V - V_0^i)) + a*V + b$ <br>
 $i$ serves as the index designating the branch: $i=L$ for the left branch, and $i=R$ for the right branch. <br>
 The boolean variable, <code>asymmetric</code>, holds the responsibility of deciding whether to apportion distinct dilation coefficients to these bifurcated branches.
 If <code>asymmetric is False</code>, then $c^L = c^R$, while if <code>asymmetric is True</code>, $c^L \ne c^R$.
-Artangent or sigmoid terms representing the influence of ferroelectric component, while the affine component representing the influence of the quadratic terms of artifacts is added to the the model (INSERER LIEN BIBLIO).
+Artangent or sigmoid terms representing the influence of ferroelectric component, while the affine component representing the influence of the quadratic terms of artifacts is added to the the model [9].
 </p>

 <p align="center" width="100%">